ILLGrenoble/visa-docs/docs/source/deploying/deploying-upgrade-from-version-2-to-3.md

 You no longer need to explicity expose the legacy port `8087`.

+## PostgreSQL version

+The minimum version of PostgreSQL is currently 9.6 but shortly this will be increased to 12.0.
+Quarkus officially only supports versions of 12.0 and above but the current version of VISA still works with 9.6.

+Please update your database version accordingly.

 ## Docker Container Registry

 The new Docker containers for VISA are now available on the GitHub Container Register (ghcr.io):